 Who is involved?

 Water 1st International developed the concept for a Water for Life rating based on models of self-regulation through industry associations that have been created in other sectors.
-Improve International worked with Water 1st to facilitate the first Water for Life rating in Honduras in December 2011, and is leading the strategy for scaling it up.
+Improve International worked with Water 1st to facilitate the first Water for Life rating in Honduras in December 2011.
 Leading up to the evaluation in Honduras, many peer organizations, including Save the Children, Catholic Relief Services, the Global Water Challenge, Water For People, and Oxfam, helped develop the criteria to be used to evaluate long-term program effectiveness.

 For more information